zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 to increase accuracy?
 Fortunately, all of these questions were able to be answered.
 But the main questions were, Can a model be made to predict the data?
 Can this model’s accuracy be increased?
 The answer to both of these challenges was yes.
-A model could be made to predict the data and the accuracy could be increased by ensemble Methods.
+A model could be made to predict the data and the accuracy could be increased by a layered SVM.

 ```python